John Lewis: Marriage and family

+He has a grandson who lives in Paris.

 Illness and death

 On December 29, 2019, Lewis announced that he had been diagnosed with stage IV pancreatic cancer.
 He remained in the Washington D.C. area for his treatment.
 Lewis stated: "I have been in some kind of fight – for freedom, equality, basic human rights – for nearly my entire life.
 I have never faced a fight quite like the one I have now."

-On July 17, 2020, Lewis died at the age of 80 after suffering from the disease for 8 months in Atlanta, on the same day in the same city as his friend and fellow civil rights activist C.T.
+On July 17, 2020, Lewis died in Atlanta at the age of 80, on the same day in the same city as his friend and fellow civil rights activist C.T.
 Vivian.
 Lewis had been the final surviving "Big Six" civil rights icon.

 Then-president Donald Trump ordered all flags to be flown at half-staff in response to Lewis's death.
 Condolences also came from the international community, with Swedish Prime Minister Stefan Löfven, French President Emmanuel Macron, Irish President Michael D. Higgins among others, all memorializing Lewis.